Challenge Structure

 │ └── ...

-├── policies/ # Kyverno policies (prevent bypasses)
+├── policies/ # Kyverno policies (bypass prevention)

 │ └── protect.yaml

-└── image/ # Optional: custom Docker images
+└── image/ # Optional: custom Docker image

 description: |

-A data processing pod keeps crashing and getting evicted.
+A data processing service keeps restarting unexpectedly.

 theme: resources-scaling